Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 $mkdir links_examples
 $touch links_examples/todo.links

-And we add the code from the Links tutorial : https://github.com/links-lang/links-tutorial/blob/master/4_todo/todo.links  to local links_examples/todo.links file.
+And we add the code from the Links tutorial : https://github.com/links-lang/links-tutorial/blob/master/4_todo/todo.links
+to local links_examples/todo.links file.
-See the code (quite dense, about 40 libes only, front end + server)
+See the code (quite dense, about 40 lines only, front end + server)

 ```
 fun remove(item, items) {